Devendra-Sakpal/shiftcalc-pro/README.md

 # 🚀 ShiftCalc Pro – Smart Scientific Calculator

-ShiftCalc Pro is a modern, feature-rich web-based calculator that supports both **basic and scientific calculations** with a clean UI, history tracking, and smart features like voice input and theme switching.
+ShiftCalc Pro is a modern, feature-rich web-based calculator that supports both **basic and scientific calculations** with a clean UI, history tracking, and smart features like theme switching.

 ---